 The Music Department’s resources and facilities support and promote excellence in performance and academics.
 The Mae Zenke Orvis Auditorium is the Music Department’s recital hall with seating capacity of 401 and excellent acoustics.
 Ideal for solo recitals and chamber music, it features two Steinway concert grand pianos and a pipe organ.
 The Music Department has 51 pianos and 23 practice rooms divided between the Dorothy Kahananui Wing and the round practice facility.
 The 110-seat choral room hosts rehearsals and classes as well as intimate concerts and recitals.
 We also have an Orchestra/Band Rehearsal Room, an Electronic Keyboard Lab, and the Barbara B. Smith Ethnomusicology wing.

-Gregg M. Sinclair Library houses the music collection of approximately 21,500 scores, and 100 serials, including a substantial collection of online journals and reference materials available 24/7.
-Sinclair Library also houses the Harry C. and Neechang Wong Audiovisual Center, which has in its collection more than 20,000 recordings, tapes, audio/visual equipment, and music related materials.
+Hamilton Library houses the music collection of approximately 21,500 scores and 100 serials, including a substantial collection of online journals and reference materials.
+Hamilton Library also houses the Harry C. and Neechang Wong Audiovisual Center, which has in its collection more than 20,000 recordings, tapes, audio/visual equipment, and music related materials.
 The Center is well equipped with a variety of sound and video reproduction equipment.
-Two Yamaha electronic pianos allow students to practice on scores housed in the music score collection adjacent to the Center, and the CLIC Lab (computers and software) are available for computer-assisted instruction.
+One Yamaha electronic piano allows students to practice on scores housed in the music score collection.

 The Music Department is also noteworthy for its local ties to professional music organizations: the Hawai‘i Symphony, Hawai‘i Opera Theatre, and Diamond Head Theatre.
 Many of the department’s instrumental teachers are members of the Hawaii Symphony, and the orchestra generously offers an annual reading of new works written by the department’s composition students.
 The Hawai‘i Opera Theatre and Diamond Head Theatre offer multiple performance opportunities for our students to participate in productions and master classes, to study with guest teachers, and to conduct senior projects.